vidyambala/missionlz/src/docs/ui-deployment.md

     `port`:  Default is 80, if you are running in WSL or otherwise can't bind to 80, use this flag to enter a port (e.g. 8081)

+# **** Attempts to use eastus for location and public as environment by default - Must use the following switches for MAG --location usgovvirginia and --tf-environment usgovernment ****

+# **** Got the following error when running this: INFO: creating app registration mlz-frontend-app-mlz1620214588 to facilitate user logon at localhost:80...; INFO: sourcing app registration information for app ID fc5575b5-cf98-4b9b-a0a8-8b16bc03295d...; ERROR: Resource 'fc5575b5-cf98-4b9b-a0a8-8b16bc03295d' does not exist or one of its queried reference-property objects are not present. ****

     ```bash
     cd src/scripts
     ./setup_ezdeploy.sh -d local -s <subscription_id> -p <port>